pyeventsourcing/eventsourcing/docs/topics/domain.rst

 We know that Whitehead's scheme was enormously influential for Christopher Alexander when inventing his pattern language scheme.
 And we know that Christopher Alexander's scheme was enormously influential for Eric Evans when writing *Domain-Driven Design*.
-What wasn't known by Eric Evans was the influence on Alexander's work of Whitehead's scheme.
+What wasn't known by Eric Evans was the influence of Whitehead's scheme on Alexander's work.
 Nevertheless, something of Whitehead's scheme has been carried through this chain of influence, and the appearance in software development of a general model that involves many strands of enduring objects as the structure of analysis and design is, in my understanding, the primary way in which *Domain-Driven Design* constitutes a